Florida hires forensic engineering firm to investigate deadly fall from tower ride - NewsBreak

 “We follow requirements by the manufacturer, and take suggestions from the manufacturer on the number of hours that they require someone to be trained to safetly operate a ride,” he added.

 Sampson’s family said Tyre weighed over 300 pounds and questioned whether the teen should have been on the ride to begin with.
-The ride’s operations manual indicates that 286.6 pounds is the maximum weight for each rider, according to the accident report from the state.Orlando FreeFall manual shows teen exceeded weight limit
+The ride’s operations manual indicates that 286.6 pounds is the maximum weight for each rider, according to the accident report from the state.Teen dies after fall from Florida amusement park ride

 “Be careful when seeing if large guests fit into the seats.
 Check that they fit within the contours of the seat and the bracket fits properly.
 If this is not so — do not let this person ride,” the manual states.